 Social Determinants of Health Curriculum: A longitudinal, multi-disciplinary curriculum embedded in the Y week.
 4 cohorts enjoy trainings both within the university and community settings, learning the principles of social justice and equitable care for children and their families.

-Resident Research Curriculum – This curriculum includes a series of noon conferences which teach Evidence-Based Medicine topics, Quality Improvement (QI) methodologies, critical appraisal of articles, and research study design.
-Residents complete a QI project during their intern year.
-Additionally, residents are required to complete a longitudinal research project (hypothesis based research, QI, or advocacy) and to present at a local, regional, or national meeting.
+Resident Research Curriculum: This curriculum includes a series of small group Y week sessions which focus on Evidence-Based Medicine and essential research project development topics.
+Additionally, residents are required to complete a longitudinal research project (hypothesis-based research, QI, or advocacy) and to present at a local, regional, or national meeting.
 For more information on department research support for trainees, go here.

-Well-Being - Unwell faculty and unwell residents can't take excellent care of themselves, their colleagues, or their patients.
+Well-Being: Unwell faculty and unwell residents can't take excellent care of themselves, their colleagues, or their patients.
 We build well-being into our culture, first and foremost.
 If that's not in place, it doesn't matter how many well-being sessions you offer - humans simply do not thrive in a toxic environment.
 Well-being means holistic wellness - that's why we offer a variety of trainings, sessions, and opportunities (both formal and informal) for our residents to address their well-being sphere in need.
-Examples include Covid-aware social events, financial seminars, meditation and mindfulness trainings, free counseling and advocacy drives, among others.
+Examples include social events, financial seminars, meditation and mindfulness trainings, free counseling and advocacy drives, and free lunch time on Friday's throughout the year to socialize among others.

 Professional Development Lectures: These interactive conferences for residents, fellows and faculty emphasize the essential principles of professionalism, communication, diversity, and ethics as well as address the real-life challenges of medical practice.
 Providing a safe, interactive forum for shared experiences, generational perspectives, and common goals help us guide one another in our roles as practitioners, colleagues, and educators.